 A historical investigation of children’s memory of the Holocaust in Greece illustrates that age, generation and geographical background shaped postwar Jewish identities.
 The examination of children’s narratives deposited in the era of digital archives enables an understanding of the age-specific ...

-Carol Rittner, John K. Roth
+Edited By Carol Rittner, John K. Roth

 July 23, 2020